waterswv/atm-react/README.md

   - You should not be able to withdraw more than the current balance
 5. If the current balance is 0, you should add a class of `zero` to the `<div className="balance">` div

+## Bonus
+Add the [accounting](https://www.npmjs.com/package/accounting) package to format the balance.

 ## Hints
 - Remember to set a `ref` on the text field for targeting
 - The amount entered in the text field will initially be a string, so you'll need to convert that to a number